MattiaTraverso/river/README.md

 * Using your favourite package manager, install the depencies (yarn install)
 * Build it (yarn start)
 * Try it and be very underwhelmed because there's no good showcase as to why we need this... yet!

+If you wait a few weeks I should have something to show you to prove why this matters.